Lung Cancer Immunotherapy

 What is immunotherapy?

 Immunotherapy for cancer, sometimes called immune-oncology, is a type of medicine that treats cancer using the body's own immune system.
 Your immune system protects you from harmful foreign agents like bacteria and viruses.
 When it is working well, it attacks what shouldn't be in your body.
 The immune system also has measures in place that keep it from attacking things that should be there like normal organs of the body.
 Cancer is a tricky problem for the immune system because cancer cells used to be normal organ cells, so they have some familiar features.
 But when cells convert to cancer, they acquire some new features that ideally should be recognized as foreign and labeled for immune destruction.
 Immunotherapy drugs for lung cancer help your body recognize the cancer as foreign and harmful so your body can fight it.

 What are the types of lung cancer immunotherapy?

 1. Immune checkpoint inhibitors

 These types of drug block or "inhibit" the contact between the PD-L1 protein and the PD-1 receptor on the T cell (see our infographic to learn more about how this works).
 This helps boost the immune response against cancer cells.
 They are normally given as an intravenous (IV) infusion.
 These drugs can have similar side effects to chemotherapy, including fatigue, nausea, itching, skin rash, and more, but they are generally less toxic than chemotherapy.
-However, because the drugs works on the immune system, it is possible to have serious immune-related side effects that can affect how your organs function.
+However, because the drugs work on the immune system stop/start signals, it is possible to have serious immune-related side effects from an over-stimulated immune system that can affect how your organs function.
 It is important to work with your care team to help monitor all side effects.